1 package angel food cake mix

 cream.
 Make it very, very firm, or the icing will end up runny.

-Do not add sugar to the cream before you beat it (I tried
+Do not add sugar to the cream before you beat it; the condensed

-Fold the whipped cream into the first bowl.
-(This has nothing
+Fold the whipped cream thoroughly into the first bowl, using

 If it's not homogenous, the whipped cream will separate out